jakebrehm/ezpz/readme.md

 In terms of data analysis, *lemons* makes working with data and csv files easier.
 For example, It can read a .csv file and return the desired columns, as well as write data to a .csv file - both in one line of code.
 It can also do more complicated things, such as adding tolerance bands around a data series.

 The tkinter framework, as many know, is not the most user-friendly GUI-builder out there. *Lemons* hopes to help ease that pain a little.
-For example, Creating a scrollable notebook tab, which previously took dozens of lines of code per tab, can now be done in just two.
+For example, creating a scrollable notebook tab, which previously took dozens of lines of code per tab, can now be done in just two.

 # How to get it

 ## Dependencies

-Currently, **lemons** does not require any additional packages to be installed on your machine.
+Currently, **lemons** primarily uses the standard Python library and therefore does not require any additional packages to be installed on your machine.
 However, if you want to use image functionality from the gui module, then **pillow** is necessary.

 ## Pip installation [![Current Version](https://img.shields.io/badge/pypi-v0.20-yellow.svg?style=flat?link=http://pypi.org/project/lemons/)](https://pypi.org/project/lemons/)